 When it comes to cleaning service station exteriors, it is important to use the right products.
 The best products to use are those specifically designed for exterior surfaces, as these will have the strongest cleaning power and are often more eco-friendly.
 Additionally, using good quality products will help ensure that surfaces stay cleaner for longer.

-For the best results, choose a product that combines degreaser with a mild detergent.
+For the best results, choose a product that combines a degreaser with a mild detergent.
 This blend will be able to break down stubborn grease and grime on the exterior walls, while still being gentle enough not to damage the paintwork.
 Products containing Sodium Hydroxide (also known as caustic soda) can also be effective at removing even the toughest of dirt and stains from outside surfaces.

 When applying a product, it is important to make sure that only quality tools and materials are used - such as soft brushes and sponges – in order to avoid scratched or damaged walls and surfaces.
 Safety gear should also be worn when working with chemicals like Sodium Hydroxide in order to protect both eyes and skin.

-Finally, it is always wise to do a quick spot test of your chosen product first in a small area before carrying out a full clean of the exterior in order to make sure it does not cause any staining or discoloration.
+Finally, it is always wise to do a quick spot test of your chosen product first in a small area before carrying out a full cleaning of the exterior in order to make sure it does not cause any staining or discoloration.

 By using suitable products and taking appropriate precautions, you can ensure that service station exteriors look their best for customers!